 Not to be confused with the similarly spelled and pronounced Tecate beer brand, tejate is actually a popular Oaxacan drink that’s made from a paste (made up of toasted maize, cacao, flor de cacao and mamey pits) mixed with water.
-Usually served with a carved-out gourd from what looks like a giant washing up bowl, it’s genuinely super unappealing looking, on account of the fermented foam that settles on the surface of the drink.
-I’ve actually tried this and, honestly, it tastes slightly like dirt.
+Usually served with a carved-out gourd from what looks like a giant washing up bowl, it may not look all that appealing at first glance, on account of the fermented foam that settles on the surface of the drink, but it’s supposedly really refreshing.
+I’m not a fan, personally.

-I’ll be honest with you, even though it’s one of the most authentic Mexican drinks, tejuino is fucking gross.
-It’s a cold drink that looks deceptively refreshing on a hot Guadalajara day, but don’t be fooled, because it’s essentially made from fermented corn dough, mixed with a bit of piloncillo and then topped with a ball of lemon ice shavings.
+I’ll be honest with you, even though it’s one of the most authentic Mexican drinks, tejuino is an acquired taste that I sadly never acquired.
+It’s a cold drink that looks deceptively refreshing on a hot Guadalajara day, and is made from fermented corn dough, mixed with a bit of piloncillo and then topped with a ball of lemon ice shavings.
 It’s suuuuper common in Jalisco.

 A pineapple-ier version of tejuino, tepache (the Mexican pineapple drink) is made from fermented fruit (usually pineapple, but also things like oranges, apples and guavas) and is then mixed with a dash of piloncillo and cinnamon before serving.